 Social conformity: wanting to appear similar to others or impress the question-asker

-Human Movement Data, on the other hand, requires no human intervention except when a human makes the decision to opt-in to sharing their mobile location data.
+Consumer Behaviour Data, on the other hand, requires no human intervention except when a human makes the decision to opt-in to sharing their mobile location data.
 This then provides a data source which removes many of the biases associated with traditional surveys.

 3. Provides Data When There Are No Alternatives